exadel-inc/etoolbox-authoring-insider/docs/setup.md

 4) name=description,
 5) name = keywords.

-This group of rules contains two requirements: one saying that the component name should not contain the word "Anchor", and another saying that the UI must be of component dialog type.
+This group of rules contains two requirements: one saying that the component name should not contain the word "Anchor", and another saying that the UI must be a component dialog.
 Also, the group contains three alternative options, each saying about a possible field name. _Insider_ will attach the current tool to all dialog fields with the name "title" or "description", or "keywords" except those in the dialogs of "Anchor", "New Anchor" or "Anchor Nav" components.

 Here are some valid examples of "Field selection" rules:
 ```